oz-ra/subsyncarr/README.md

 ```bash
 docker logs -f subsyncarr
 ```

+## Changes

 After the changes, the output filenames will have the language code at the end of the filename.
 Here are the examples of how the filenames will look after the change:

-Before the Change
+- Before the Change
 moviename.ffsubsync.srt
 moviename.autosubsync.srt
 moviename.alass.srt

-After the Change
+- After the Change
 moviename.ffsubsync.[languageCode].srt
 moviename.autosubsync.[languageCode].srt
 moviename.alass.[languageCode].srt

 For instance, if the language code is en (for English):

 moviename.ffsubsync.en.srt